spilla13/cs3100/chalkboard/readme.md

 ***You can only remove a single object per call.***

 Remove calls will return the same thing as a get call, including the data of the element you removed.
-For example, if you removed a homework "final":
+For example, if you removed the home "final" (which isn't allowed, but for the sake of example):

 ```json
   {